 LifeVantage Corporation is a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect our genes.
 The Company is dedicated to helping people achieve their health, wellness and financial goals.
 The Company provides quality, scientifically-validated products and a financially rewarding direct sales business opportunity to customers and independent distributors.
-The Company sells its products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany, Austria and Taiwan.
+The Company sells its products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany, Austria, Taiwan and Spain.
 The Company also sells its products in a number of countries to customers for personal consumption only.
 In addition, the Company sells its products in China through an e-commerce business model.

-The Company engages in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin care products, including Protandim®, its line of scientifically-validated dietary supplements, TrueScience®, its line of anti-aging skin care products, PetandimM for Dogs, its companion pet supplement formulated to combat oxidative stress in dogs, Axio®, its Smart Energy Drink mixes, PhysIQM, its Smart Weight Management System, and Omega+, its sustainable fish oil supplement.
+The Company engages in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin and hair care products, including its Protandim[®] product line, Omega+ and ProBio dietary supplements, the TrueScience[®] line of Nrf2-infused skin and hair care products, Petandim[TM] for Dogs, Axio[®] Smart Energy Drink mixes, and the PhysIQ[TM] Smart Weight Management System.